 Please note that the DCI does not operate exactly like the factory stereo controls.
 This is because the DCI provides extra functions and the fact that aftermarket head units use different commands than the factory head unit.
-Review the tables below to familiarize yourself with the commands before operating your DCI.
+Review these instructions and the tables below to familiarize yourself with the commands before operating your DCI.

-Tap-n-Press Feature
+Tap-n-Press Feature - see dip switch settings to activate this feature